We present here a web-based decision support tool for rural water

-Follow the prompts to: (1) upload water source data, (2) input village data, and (3) execute the model to make source choice and predictions.
+Get started by following the prompts below to: (1) upload water source data, (2) input village characteristics, and (3) execute the model to make source choice and water demand predictions.

 This tool requires users to upload data on all available water sources